 Components of an Appointment Letter

 The appointment letter must have the following details –

 ✓ Transfer terms

 Appointment Letter Processing

 As discussed, an appointment letter is produced after the offer letter or the Letter of Intent has been accepted by a candidate.
 Most of the companies provide the appointment letter at or near the start date of employment, while some of them provide the letter after the probation period with the firm ends.
-In the latter case, this is an evidence of the appointment of the candidate on a certain position.
+In the latter case, this is evidence of the appointment of the candidate in a certain position.

-Also Read – A Quick Checklist before You Accept a Job Offer
+Also Read – A Quick Checklist Before You Accept a Job Offer

 — Read the appointment letter carefully and mention all the required details